harvester/harvester/enhancements/20230830-managed-dhcp.md

       networkName: default/provider-net
     ```

-5. Create an RKE2 guest cluster with 3 nodes
+5. Create an RKE2 guest cluster with 3 nodes using Harvester Node Driver via the external Rancher Manager
 6. After the provisioning, check if the guest cluster is working correctly:

     - Each node of the guest cluster is configured with the IP address within the IPPool definition
     - Can use the Rancher dashboard to view the guest cluster

 ### Upgrade strategy